Female Buddha Mantras

 Tara: Female Buddha Savioress

-Tara exists as a goddess in many other traditions and countries, including Hinduism, Polynesian mythology, Druidism, Finland (Tar, Woman of Wisdom), Roman mythology (Terra, Earth Mother), and South America (the goddess Tarahumara).
+Tara exists as a goddess in many traditions and countries, including Hinduism, Polynesian mythology, Druidism, Finland (Tar, Woman of Wisdom), Roman mythology (Terra, Earth Mother), and South America (the goddess Tarahumara).
 Tara is one of the most important deities in Tibet, Nepal and Mongolia.
 Her Tibetan name is Drolma, meaning “she who sees.”

 Symbolism of the Female Buddha Tara